-We are committed to providing regular updates with all our stakeholders, including people
+We are committed to providing regular updates with all our stakeholders, including people living with mental health conditions, their carers and health and social care staff who provide support, care and treatment for them

 'Creating Connections' is a new monthly bulletin which will share progress with the work we are co-developing to improve mental health and learning disability services across Tayside.
+Click on the image below to see the latest editions.